ismail7CAa/EquiPharm/README.md

   end

   B6 --> P6
+  S5 --> P6
 ```

 ## Overview

-EquiPharm is an end-to-end research framework for molecular representation learning and pharmacophore-based virtual screening.
-The repository connects two complementary pipelines: a benchmarking pipeline for selecting strong molecular graph encoders, and a pharmacophore screening pipeline that applies the selected representation strategy to ligand ranking on DUD-E targets.
+EquiPharm is an end-to-end research framework for molecular representation
+learning and pharmacophore-based virtual screening.
+We organize the project
+around three connected stages: molecular-model benchmarking, quantum-informed
+EquiformerAdj pretraining, and pharmacophore screening.

 The first part of the framework evaluates multiple 2D and 3D graph neural network architectures on QM9.
 These experiments compare classical molecular graph baselines with geometry-aware and equivariant models in order to identify representations that can capture both molecular topology and spatial structure.

-The second part of the framework builds on that model-selection stage.
-It uses Equiformer-based molecular embeddings, torsion optimization, pharmacophore feature extraction, and active-versus-decoy evaluation to support structure-based virtual screening.
-In this way, the repository is organized as a connected research workflow: benchmark the representation model first, then use the strongest representation family inside a pharmacophore screening system.
+We also pretrain the adjacency-aware Equiformer separately on SPICE 2.0.1.
+We
+chose SPICE because it provides atomic identities, 3D conformations,
+quantum-mechanical formation energies, and energy gradients.
+This lets us train
+the encoder with both energy and force supervision before adapting its geometric
+representation to pharmacophore features.

+The screening stage uses Equiformer-based embeddings, torsion optimization,
+RDKit pharmacophore feature extraction, and active-versus-decoy evaluation.
+The
+three stages therefore have clear roles: QM9 compares model families, SPICE
+pretrains the geometric encoder, and the screening pipelines evaluate ligand
+recognition.

 ## Framework Design

-The project is organized around two connected pipelines.
+The project is organized around three connected pipelines.

 ### 1. Benchmarking Pipeline